SamirKharchi/effex_sdk/README.md

 **Documentation**

 The documentation of all API functions/classes/members can be found in the Effex documentation inside of Cinema 4D itself or in the online documentation (see http://help.fluidsimulation.de/EN/Effex/fx_api.html).

-Also I have opened up a plugin development subforum in the Navié community forums.
+Also I have opened up a plugin development subforum in the Navié community forums (see http://www.dpit2.de/community/viewforum.php?f=61).
 Feel free to ask any questions in there if the docs don't help.